 Who said you can’t make a tennis court pink?
-Madonna Inn presents the perfect combination of sports and pink trend.
+Madonna Inn on the Pacific Coast Highway presents the perfect combination of sports and pink trend.
 On top of their pink tennis courts, the rooms there are to die for – each has a completely different decor.
 I can’t wait to go there and stay myself, but I’m seriously worried I’d spend a month there, just changing rooms every night.

 Jaipur City, India

 Jaipur is known as the pink city, but it all started with the terracotta color many of its buildings are painted in to symbolize hospitality.
 The Palace of the Winds, also known as The Hawa Mahal, is the most famous and oldest pink attraction in the old city.